navjeet-py/File-Distribution-Tool/README.md

 ### How to run
 1. Clone or download the repository
-2. Ensure we have Python3 installed.
+2. Ensure you have Python3 installed.
 Create and activate a virtual environment inside the project directory.
 Install the required packages listed in `r.txt`.
     ```
     cd project_directory
     virtualenv venv